Knobber0/ps4-linux-tutorial/docs/miscellaneous/emulation.md

 ## 2 - Debian based distros

+- **NOTE: You will need to run `sudo apt install flatpak` and `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo` before installing most of these.**

 ::: details Retroarch

-- Just install by running `sudo add-apt-repository ppa:libretro/stable && sudo apt-get update && sudo apt-get install retroarch`
+- Just install by running `sudo apt install retroarch -y`

 :::

 ::: details PCSX2

-- Just install by running `sudo add-apt-repository ppa:pcsx2-team/pcsx2-daily && sudo apt-get update && sudo apt-get install pcsx2-stable`
+- Just install by running `flatpak install flathub net.pcsx2.PCSX2`

+- You can run it by using `flatpak run net.pcsx2.PCSX2`

 :::

 ::: details Dolphin

-- Just install by running `sudo add-apt-repository ppa:ubuntuhandbook1/dolphin-emu && sudo apt-get update && sudo apt-get install dolphin-emu`
+- Just install by running `flatpak install flathub org.DolphinEmu.dolphin-emu`

+- You can run it by using `flatpak run org.DolphinEmu.dolphin-emu`

 :::

 ::: details Rpcs3

-- Just install by running `yay -S rpcs3-bin --noconfirm`
+- Just install by running `flatpak install flathub net.rpcs3.RPCS3`

-- Also install *rpcs3-udev* with `yay -S rpcs3-udev --noconfirm`

-- *rpcs3-udev* is need for the emulator to be able to utilize ps4 and ps3 controllers.
+- You can run it by using `flatpak run net.rpcs3.RPCS3`

 :::

 ::: details PPSSPP

-- Just install by running `yay -S ppsspp --noconfirm`
+- Just install by running `flatpak install flathub org.ppsspp.PPSSPP`

+- You can run it by using `flatpak run org.ppsspp.PPSSPP`

 :::

 ::: details Duckstation

-- Just install by running `yay -S duckstation-gpl --noconfirm`
+- Download the latest DuckStation-x64.AppImage from https://github.com/stenzek/duckstation/releases

+- Run `chmod +x DuckStation-x64.AppImage` in the directory in which your DuckStation-x64.AppImage file is located in

+- Run `./DuckStation-x64.AppImage` to run DuckStation

 :::